 3. Cell Contents

 To leave in place the residual contents of the Dunlin Alpha storage within the cells at the base of the CGBS, identified as the ‘most preferred’ decommissioning option (considered against more than 70 initial options examining recovery options, bioremediation, and capping possibilities).
 No credible options could be identified that would have enabled full removal of the residual cell contents, other than full removal of the entire substructure.

 See also Link to Fairfield’s Key Event and Information Library for additional information.

 Comments on the proposals are welcome from all those with an interest in the fate of the Dunlin Alpha, including the CGBS and storage cell contents.
 Further documentation referred to within the consultation documents where not already online can also be made available for inspection by arrangement.

-The consultation closes on 14 September 2018, and comments, queries and requests for further information should be sent by email to: email@example.com
+The consultation closed on 14 September 2018.
+Any further comments, queries and requests for further information should be sent by email to: email@example.com

 What Happens Next?

 After collation of consultation responses and further discussions with BEIS, the draft Decommissioning Programme and supporting documents will be updated and refined as required.
 Additional discussion with stakeholders may be needed depending on the comments submitted.